 Mobile App Performance Metrics for Estimation

-Performance measurement is one of the key factors that indicate a seamless work of a mobile app.
+Performance measurement is one of the key factors that indicate the seamless work of an application.
 It is impossible to predict force majeure situations with the app and various troubles with its performance: i.e. low speed, unstable or lengthy loading, various unexplained crashes, glitches, app latency, errors, and so on.
-To ensure the app works fine, all of these issues have to be resolved with the help of mobile app performance metrics.
+To ensure the app works fine, all of these issues have to be resolved with the help of app metrics.
 See also mobile app maintenance costs.

 App latency is the metric for figuring out the time of the request sent to the API and the received response of an app.
 The faster the better, of course.
 The only difference between app speed and app latency is that latency aims to show functional performance and speed – the loading process of an app.

 Crashes, glitches, bugs, flaws in UX

 A crash is the unexpected closure of an app during its usage.
 Most of the app crashes are eliminated at the quality assurance testing stage when it is possible to identify errors immediately and software engineers will work out how to remove them top-notch.
 Glitches are the temporarily distorted functioning of an app, which makes it unstable during usage.
 Bugs and flaws of UX are the irregularities of an app and its unmet standards.
 All these features state that the app will receive low user engagement and no user satisfaction at all.
 Thus, it is crucial to identify the weak points and improve the app performance with the newer error-free updates.